Interstate 176

 Morgantown Expressway

 Meant to serve the Reading area with a connection to the Pennsylvania Turnpike, work commenced on the Morgantown Expressway in 1961.
-One of the driving forces behind the construction of an Interstate connection was that, at the time, Reading was center of the bustling coal industry.
+One of the driving forces behind construction of an Interstate connection was that, at the time, Reading was center of the bustling coal industry.

 Links: